dlidstrom/NeuralNetworkInAllLangs/README.md

 ## 1. Training

 For training we will use two datasets.

+### 1.1.
+Logical Functions

 The first is simple and will be these logical functions: xor, xnor, or, nor, and, and nand.
-This truth table represents the values that the network will learn:
+This truth table represents the values that the network will learn, given two inputs; $i_1$ and $i_2$:

 $$\begin{array}{rcl}
-i1 & i2 & xor & xnor & or & nor & and & nand \\
+i_1 & i_2 & xor & xnor & or & nor & and & nand \\
 0  & 0  & 0 & 1  &  0 & 1 & 0 & 1 \\
 0  & 1  & 1 & 0  &  1 & 0 & 0 & 1 \\
 1  & 0  & 1 & 0  &  1 & 0 & 0 & 1 \\